-- University Code of Conduct https://www.studentaffairs.pitt.edu/wp-content/uploads/2017/08/Code-of-Conduct 10-1-2020.pdf - ACGME Statement on Professionalism https://knowledgeplus.nejm.org/blog/acgme-core-competencies-professionalism/ - UPMC Social Media Policy (link) - Gray A. The Bias of "Professionalism" Standards.
+- UPSOM Student Clinical Code of Professionalism - University Code of Conduct - Gray A. The Bias of "Professionalism" Standards.
 Standford Social Innovation Review.
-Published online 6/4/2019.
-Accessed at https://ssir.org/articles/entry/the bias of professionalism standards on 5/11/2021. - Ufomata E, et al. A Policy Statement of the Society of General Internal Medicine on Tackling Racism in Medical Education: Reflections on the Past and a Call to Action for the Future.
+Published online 6/4/2019. - Ufomata E, et al. A Policy Statement of the Society of General Internal Medicine on Tackling Racism in Medical Education: Reflections on the Past and a Call to Action for the Future.
 JGIM.
-2021; 36:1077-1081. - International Ombudsman Association. https://www.ombudsassociation.org/what-is-an-organizational-ombuds
+2021; 36:1077-1081. - International Ombudsman Association